CryptozombiesHQ/cryptozombie-lessons/en/6/10-wrappingitup.md

   a.
 An individual zombie page, where you can view info about a specific zombie with a permalink to it.
 This page would render the zombie's appearance, show its name, its owner (with a link to the user's profile page), its win/loss count, its battle history, etc.

   b.
 A user page, where you could view a user's zombie army with a permalink.
-You would be ableto click on an individual zombie to view its page, and also click on a zombie to attack it if you're logged into MetaMask and have an army.
+You would be able to click on an individual zombie to view its page, and also click on a zombie to attack it if you're logged into MetaMask and have an army.

   c.
 A homepage, which is a variation of the user page that shows the current user's zombie army.
 (This is the page we started implementing in index.html).

 4. Some method in the UI that allows the user to feed on CryptoKitties.
 We could have a button by each zombie on the homepage that says "Feed Me", then a text box that prompted the user to enter a kitty's ID (or a URL to that kitty, e.g. <a href="https://www.cryptokitties.co/kitty/578397" target=_blank>https://www.cryptokitties.co/kitty/578397</a>).
 This would then trigger our function `feedOnKitty`.

 5. Some method in the UI for the user to attack another user's zombie.

   One way to implement this would be when the user was browsing another user's page, there could be a button that said "Attack This Zombie".
 When the user clicked it, it would pop up a modal that contains the current user's zombie army and prompt them "Which zombie would you like to attack with?"